When most people go jet ski shopping, the first questions they ask are:

 So, ask yourself: what do you actually want to do?

 Chances are, you’ll find your perfect match somewhere in the 110–170 HP range.
 And trust me, after helping many beginner jet ski riders, doing 40 MPH on jet skis feels like doing 80 MPH in a car.
-You don’t need a speed demon jet ski to have an unforgettable ride.
+You don’t need a speed demon to have an unforgettable ride.